better cities, happier people

 Plot twist incoming…

-The hidden reason why so many people struggle to feel connected is because of a failure of design.
-Our distraction-filled digital lives and the car-centric, lonely cities we live in were designed (even if accidentally) to result in disconnection, anxiety, and isolation.
+The hidden reason why so many people struggle with loneliness is because of a failure of design.
+Our distraction-filled lives and the car-centric, isolating cities we live in were designed (even if accidentally) to result in disconnection.
 But it doesn’t have to be that way.

 If our lives, cities, and neighborhoods were designed for human thriving, people wouldn’t have to work so hard to meet basic human needs like friendship and community.